Swipe to see connections

 - Mayoral appointee to the board of the Metropolitan Museum of Art

 No nightclub embodies Eric Adams’s New York City more than Zero Bond.
 Its four-figure initiation fee and 8,000-person waitlist means it’s exclusive and for people who are rich but not “Succession” rich, the people who still need to make deals and look for angles.
 They’re impressed by the club’s Warhols, and the fingerprint scanner required to enter a private dining room covered in Baccarat crystal.
 Sometimes, there are celebrities.
 Eating flatbread pizzas in this glorified SkyMiles lounge in NoHo, anything feels possible.
 (Not everyone agrees.
-“I’d rather get drunk on the street,” one art scenester who’s partied at Zero Bond told Artnet last year.)
+“I’d rather get drunk on the street,” one art scenester who’s partied at Zero Bond told Artnet in 2022.)

 Eric Adams loves Zero Bond so much, he held his 2021 Election Day victory party there.
 The club’s owner, Scott Sartiano, took the mic that night and introduced the mayor-elect.